Azure/autorest.typescript/test/integration/generated/bodyBooleanQuirks/README.md

-# BodyBooleanQuirksClient library for JavaScript
+# BodyBooleanQuirks client library for JavaScript

-This package contains an isomorphic SDK (runs both in node.js and in browsers) for BodyBooleanQuirksClient.
+This package contains an isomorphic SDK (runs both in Node.js and in browsers) for BodyBooleanQuirks client.

 Test Infrastructure for AutoRest